JacksonO123/lampjs/lib/docs.md

 );
 ```

 There is a possibility for a memory leak when using the `For` component, so here is how it happens and how to avoid it.
-This leak is created when you create a signal within the callback for the `For` componenet, and us it in a property of the jsx within the callback.
+This leak is created when you create a signal within the callback for the `For` componenet, and us it in a property of the JSX within the callback.
 The leak occurs when items are added, then removed.
 This is a memory leak because the reactive property utilities insert references to callbacks into the signal, preventing garbage collection on the signal once the item of the `For` list is popped.
 To prevent this, the references to effects inserted into the signal must be removed to enable garbage collection.
 This is no fun, so a utility cleanup function is provided in the `For` component to make this trivial.

 example using cleanup: